 You want the job done, I want the job.
 Mature, aggressive male operating on 'can do' philosophy.
-BS in Broadcasting, 1 yr experience news director award winning cable TV station.
-You want moré experience???
+BS in gressive mate operating on card or principly.
+So in Broadcasting, 1 yr experience news director award winning cable TV station.
+You want more experience???
 So do I. Will consider anything, especially in news and news documentary.
 Call 904-438-0705 or Box A-247, BROADCASTING.

 Weatherman doing number one show in 28th market desires a move up to larger, progressive station.
-Exceptional presentation. appearance and delivery.
+Exceptional presentation, appearance and delivery.
 Filmed reports, graphics, and charts will brighten your weather outlook.
 Box A-250, BROADCASTING.